mayan-finance/driver-sdk/README.md

 1. User submits their swap on-chain or off-chain (for gasless swaps)
 2. Mayan explorer indexes the swap and notifies registered drivers (via websockets or long polling)
-3. Driver receives the swap and starts bidding on the auction using the mayan auction program's `bid` instruction
+3. Driver receives the swap and starts bidding on the auction using the [mayan auction program](https://explorer.solana.com/account/4oUq8HocfbPUpvu1j5ZVbLcoak7DFz2CLK3f91qUuQzH)'s `bid` instruction
 4. If driver wins the auction and the order is gasless, the drive submits the swap on the source chain using evm contract's `createOrderWithSig` method.

 5. 1.
-If the destination is solana, driver registers itself as winner using mayan program's `registerWinner` instruction 2.
+If the destination is solana, driver registers itself as winner using [mayan program](https://explorer.solana.com/account/5vBpQGxxnzjhv3FNFVpVmGWsUhhNFu4xTbyGs3W2Sbbx)'s `registerWinner` instruction 2.
 If the destination is an evm chain, driver posts a wormhole message to the destination chain using mayan progarm's `postAuction` instruction

-6. Driver fulfill the auction on the destination chain.
-1. On solana the driver sends a transaction that transfers assets and calls the mayan programs `fulfill` instruction 2.
+6. Driver fulfills the auction on the destination chain: 1.
+On solana the driver sends a transaction that transfers assets and calls the [mayan programs](https://explorer.solana.com/account/5vBpQGxxnzjhv3FNFVpVmGWsUhhNFu4xTbyGs3W2Sbbx) `fulfill` instruction 2.
 On evm chains the driver gets the wormhole signed VAA and uses the proof of auction to fulfill the promised amount using either `fulfillOrder` method of the main contract or
    `fulfillWithERC20,fulfillWithEth` methods of the fulfill helper contract.

-7. If the destination chain is solana, another step is required for completing the fulfillment.
-Driver calls the `settle` instruction of mayan program.
+7. If the destination chain is solana, another step is required for completiion.
+Driver calls the `settle` instruction of the [mayan programs](https://explorer.solana.com/account/5vBpQGxxnzjhv3FNFVpVmGWsUhhNFu4xTbyGs3W2Sbbx).

 8. After fulfilling multiple orders, fulfillment proofs are gathered in batch using `postBatch` solana instruction or evm method.
 Then signed VAAs are using in source chains to unlock assets.